-We suggest packing two smaller bags; one for use during labor, and one for after your baby arrives.
-We suggest:
+We suggest packing two smaller bags—one for use during labor and one for after your baby arrives.
+Items include:

-- Clothes for your baby to wear home, a blanket and a car seat.
+- Clothes for your baby to wear home as well as a blanket

 How to Get to the Hospital and Where to Park

-Upon arrival at Overlake, park in the West Garage (below the Childbirth Center).
-Enter the elevator and proceed to the 6th floor.
-If you feel birth is imminent, park in the “OB Parking” spaces on the 4th floor of the garage near the elevators.
+Upon arrival at the Overlake Medical Center campus, follow signs to the west garage (below the childbirth center).
+Enter the elevator and proceed to the sixth floor.
+If you feel birth is imminent, park in the “Stork Parking" spaces located on the first floor of the garage (level 2) near the elevators.

 Each family is given one parking pass, which allows for five days of free parking for one car.